 Another way to reduce your expenses is to pay off debt.
 Debt is a real drag on your budget, an expense you have to keep paying every month that gets you nothing in return.
 The more of it you can pay off now, the better shape you’ll be in to ride out a recession when it hits.

-If you have several types of debt, the most important one to pay off is credit card debt, which carries a higher interest rate than most other loans.
+If you have several types of debt, the most important one to pay off high-interest debt.
+For most people, this means credit card debt, which carries a higher interest rate than most other loans.
 If you can also manage to pay off a car loan, a student loan, or even a mortgage, you’ll free up even more room in your budget.
 It’s a lot easier to face a recession knowing you own your car outright and no one can ever come knocking at the door to repossess it.

 If you’re having enough trouble right now just making the payments, let alone paying extra, consider trading down to a cheaper car or even a cheaper home.
 Dialing back these major expenses will make it a lot easier to live within your means and give you less to worry about for the future.